 Café Mission, Shoreditch

-What: We love Café Mission’s clean girl vibe - perhaps that’s no coincidence as it sits right about a Spitalfields yoga and movement studio.
+What: We love Café Mission’s clean girl vibe - perhaps that’s no coincidence as it sits right above a Spitalfields yoga and movement studio.
 As well as a spacious inside area, you can also walk out onto the terrace and lounge under a parasol with a healthy salad and a drink.
-Cafe Mission does a cracking weekend brunch as well - if you’re in the area it’s well worth a visit.
+Cafe Mission does a cracking weekend brunch as well - if you’re in the area, it’s well worth a visit.

 Where: 7-9 Fashion Street, E1 6PX